-During Hajj, as for Umrah, men wear two sheets of white plain cloth to cover the upper and lower body, while women must wear modest clothes that cover their bodies to the ankle and scarves to cover their hair.
+During Hajj, as with Umrah, men wear two sheets of plain white cloth, to cover the upper and lower body.
+Women must wear modest clothes that cover their bodies to the ankle and scarves to cover their hair.
 The clothes are usually white, although there is no restriction on colour.

 What happens during Hajj?

-On the first day, Muslims perform Umrah, which includes tawaf and sa’i.
-The former involves circumambulating the Kaaba, the holiest site in Islam, built by the Prophet Ibrahim and his son Ismail, at the Grand Mosque in Makkah.
-In the latter, pilgrims walk seven times between two hills, called Safa and Marwa, in the mosque complex.
+On the first day, Muslims perform Umrah, which includes Tawaf and Sa'i.
+The first involves circumambulating the Kaaba, the holiest site in Islam, built by the Prophet Ibrahim and his son Ismail, at the Grand Mosque in Makkah.
+During Sa'i, pilgrims walk seven times between two hills, called Safa and Marwa, in the mosque complex.

-On the second day, pilgrims travel to Mount Arafat, five kilometres from Makkah, where the Prophet Mohammed delivered his last sermon.
+On the second day, pilgrims travel to Mount Arafat, five kilometres from Makkah, where the Prophet Mohammed is believed to have delivered his last sermon.

 On the third morning, the pilgrims gather pebbles and return to Mina for the stoning ceremony.
 They throw seven pebbles each at Jamrat Al Aqabah, a stone monument that signifies the temptations of Satan, between sunrise and sunset.

-The pilgrims’ three concluding acts include sacrificing an animal to feed people in need, which can be done by purchasing a voucher, cutting or shaving their hair and returning to Makkah for another Umrah.
-Most women cut a few strands of hair while men prefer to shave their heads.
+The pilgrims’ three concluding acts include sacrificing an animal to feed people in need, which can be done by purchasing a voucher, and cutting or shaving their hair, then returning to Makkah for another Umrah.
+Most women cut a few strands of hair while men prefer to shave it all off.

 Will Hajj be open to international pilgrims?

-During Ramadan, only vaccinated pilgrims were allowed to perform Umrah.
-Most pilgrims arrive at the airport in Jeddah, which is the city closest to Makkah.
+Most pilgrims arrive at the airport in Jeddah, which is the major city closest to Makkah.